 Businesses that sell gift cards do not have to report the income until the cards are redeemed.
 If a gift card is given in exchange for a return of merchandise, then the business can treat the transaction as a payment of a cash refund and a sale of a gift card.

 Revenue Procedure 71-21 allows the accrual basis taxpayer to defer recognition of income for advance payments for services if the services have been completed by the following tax year of the prepayment.
 For instance, if a service corporation sells a 12 month service contract and receives the full amount at the end of June, the corporation must recognize only ½ of that income for the current tax year and ½ of the income for the next tax year.
-However, if the customer prepaid a 24-month contract in June 2015, then the corporation would have to recognize the entire amount in the year received, since by the end of 2016, there will still be unearned income from services provided in 2017.
+However, if the customer prepaid a 24-month contract in June 2019, then the corporation must recognize the entire amount in the year received, since, by the end of 2020, there will still be unearned income from services provided in 2021.

 The payment of wages or other expenses to unrelated parties can be accrued to the current tax year if the expenses are paid within 2½ months after the end of the tax year.
 Expenses paid to related parties cannot be deducted until they are actually paid.
 Related parties include family members, business entities where the taxpayer owns a significant interest, or, if the taxpayer is a corporation, then a related party would include other members of a corporate control group.
 So if a calendar-year business owner pays a commission to an unrelated salesperson on March 1, then the expense can be accrued and deducted in the previous tax year, but a commission paid to her son would only be deductible when paid.